DRMacIver/programmer-at-large-notes/names.md

 254. zof
 255. zom

-With the name read off in least signifcant form.
+With the name read off in little endian order.
 So if the UUID ended FD0B (253, 11), then their casual address would be zod(11)-bim(253).

 People can and do use casual address in person, but it's considered a